awsdocs/amazon-aurora-user-guide/doc_source/USER_ShareSnapshot.md

 ## Sharing an Encrypted Snapshot<a name="USER_ShareSnapshot.Encrypted"></a>

-You can share DB cluster snapshots that have been encrypted "at rest" using the AES\-256 encryption algorithm, as described in [Encrypting Amazon RDS Resources](Overview.Encryption.md)\.
+You can share DB cluster snapshots that have been encrypted "at rest" using the AES\-256 encryption algorithm, as described in [Encrypting Amazon Aurora Resources](Overview.Encryption.md)\.
 To do this, you must take the following steps:

 1. Share the AWS Key Management Service \(AWS KMS\) encryption key that was used to encrypt the snapshot with any accounts that you want to be able to access the snapshot\.